david-schaller/AsymmeTree/development notes/README.md

 - [x] Create an example script `development notes/Example code/example_simulations`.
 The result should be:
   - [x] One pandas series with Host trees trees (in general nhx format)
   - [x] One pandas dataframe with with symbiont trees  (in general nhx format)
+- [x] Create a new copy of the whole package inside `development notes/Example code/` and add the new code.

 ### AI implementation notes